thor314/obsidian-setup/Getting Started with Obsidian.md

 - [[#Journaling Plugins|Journaling Plugins]]
 - [[#Plugins I should mention but don't use|Plugins I should mention but don't use]]

-These notes are opinionated, your mileage may vary, blah blah not financial advice, all the disclaimers.
+### Look at these plugins first:
+First up, a handful of plugins that dramatically improve Obsidian.
+- [Templater](obsidian://show-plugin?id=templater-obsidian) - More powerful tools for templating files and creating files from templates than the default Template plugin offers.
+If you're comfortable writing JS scripts, you may embed [your own scripts](https://silentvoid13.github.io/Templater/user-functions/script-user-functions.html) within templates.
+[Docs](https://silentvoid13.github.io/Templater/).
+The tool has an active [discussion forum](https://github.com/SilentVoid13/Templater/discussions).
+See the templates directory for some templater examples.[^2]
+- [Vimrc Support](obsidian://show-plugin?id=obsidian-vimrc-support) - If you use Vim mode, you probably want this.
+See the `.obsidian.vimrc` file for a sample setup, and the [home page](https://github.com/esm7/obsidian-vimrc-support) for info.
+You'll probably want to enable yank-to-system-clipboard and a couple other things.
+If you use vim in Obsidian, you can't actually copy text without unbinding Ctrl-C, or using vim yank-to-system-keyboard.
+- [Omnisearch](obsidian://show-plugin?id=omnisearch) - Powered up fuzzy grepping search across files and vaults.
+Replaces core search plugin, and in-file search.
+Bind vault-search to Alt-O, runs slower than find-note search, which doesn't search inside files.
+For another powered-up search with many settings for filtering, see [Vantage](obsidian://show-plugin?id=vantage-obsidian).
+- [Hotkeys for Specific Files](obsidian://show-plugin?id=obsidian-hotkeys-for-specific-files) - For your notes that you intend to regularly revisit, it may be worth binding hotkeys to them.
+Works nicely with Leader keys.
+I prefer this over starring notes.
+I bind keys for templates that I edit frequently (periodic note templates), personal-organization hub notes, and personal reference notes.
+- The `Minimal Theme` in Appearance settings, and [Minimal Theme Settings](obsidian://show-plugin?id=obsidian-minimal-settings) - Set up Obsidian to look the way you want to.
+I use the Atom custom theming, enable focus mode, change headers to be of different colors, and disable image maximization.
+- [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) - Hotkeys to replace many toggle commands in Obsidian.
+Smarter Markdown Hotkeys assumes that if your cursor is on a word or part of a word, you mean to bold/italic/whatever the whole word, not put asterisks in the mi\*\*\*\*dle of the word like this.
+I bind many of these, replacing defaults where possible.
+- [Advanced Tables](obsidian://show-plugin?id=obsidian-advanced-new-file) - Must have, makes working with Markdown tables easy.
+Less powerful but also relevant, see [Table Editor](https://github.com/ganesshkumar/obsidian-table-editor) for another tool for editing markdown tables and csv's, and [Table Extended](https://github.com/aidenlx/table-extended) if you want a MultiMarkdown extended syntax for formatting markdown tables.

 ### General low setup
-These plugins tend to introduce minor quality-of-life improvements or introduce helpful features like better table support, or a map of your hotkeys.
+These plugins tend to introduce minor UX improvements or generally helpful features.
 Each requires very little setup (<5 minutes):
-- [Advanced Tables](obsidian://show-plugin?id=obsidian-advanced-new-file) - Must have, makes working with Markdown tables easy.
-I set table hotkeys under a leader key to make them easier to remember, but the setup of the actual plugin is very minimal.
-Also see [Table Editor](https://github.com/ganesshkumar/obsidian-table-editor) for another tool for editing markdown tables and csv's, and [Table Extended](https://github.com/aidenlx/table-extended) if you want a MultiMarkdown extended syntax for formatting markdown tables.
-- [Auto Link Title](obsidian://show-plugin?id=obsidian-auto-link-title) - No setup, replace pasting links with their title.
-Disable for your templates directory.
+- [Auto Link Title](obsidian://show-plugin?id=obsidian-auto-link-title) - No setup.
+Paste a link from the internet, replace the link with the title and markdown link.
 - [Better word count](obsidian://show-plugin?id=better-word-count) - One feature difference from the default word count (see bottom ribbon): select some text, the wordcount will reflect the words in the selection.
 - [Clear Unused Images](obsidian://show-plugin?id=oz-clear-unused-images) - Finds unused images in your media folder and clears them, saving space in your vault.
-- [Creases](obsidian://show-plugin?id=creases) - Not a huge improvement, but gives hotkeys for folding by headers, and a custom folding scheme that I don't ever use.
-I bind the default toggle-fold to Alt-H, and some of the toggle-fold for H1-6 to leader-keys.
+- [Dictionary](obsidian://show-plugin?id=obsidian-dictionary-plugin) - Create a dictionary view in the right sidebar, includes a thesaurus.
+Bound to Alt-D. Supports several languages.
 - [Filename Heading Sync](obsidian://show-plugin?id=obsidian-filename-heading-sync) - H1 headers should usually match filenames.
-This plugin enforces it.
-Typically worth disabling for templates, which may have templates in their H1.
+This plugin automates that.
+Worth disabling for templates in the templates folder, which may have keywords in their H1.
 - [Footnote Shortcut](obsidian://show-plugin?id=obsidian-footnotes) - 1 new hotkey for creating, jumping to, and jumping back from footnotes, which I bind to Alt-F. I tried [Better Footnote](obsidian://show-plugin?id=better-fn), but found its model of footnotes less convenient.
 I also like [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes), which re-orders misordered footnotes.
 - [File Tree Alternative](obsidian://show-plugin?id=file-tree-alternative) - alternative to the default file-explorer.
 Shows files in a more compact way, with note counts.
 Doesn't require much setup; you will know quickly whether you like or hate the UI.
 Though I tend to use the tags view more than either.
 - [Hider](obsidian://show-plugin?id=obsidian-hider) - Hide UI elements you don't like.
 I hide the app ribbon (don't do this unless you're totally comfortable with the keyboard commands!) and the scrollbar.
 - [Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) - Some overlap with vim mode.
 I mainly use this to toggle to-do lists and blockquotes.
 The default keybinds are fine.
 - [Keyboard Analyzer](obsidian://show-plugin?id=keyboard-analyzer) - Can show you a modal of which hotkeys you've bound where with `Open Keyboard Shortcuts View`.
 This is very useful if you bind many keys, or want to see what keys are unbound.
 - [Natural Language Dates](obsidian://show-plugin?id=nldates-obsidian) - Trigger Obsidian to replace natural language dates with the character `@`.
-- [Multi Column Markdown](obsidian://show-plugin?id=multi-column-markdown) - Sometimes you just need columns.
-Great for creating space-efficient hub notes: notes that link to many other notes.
-Doesn't play nice with other dynamically loaded content though.
-- [Obsidian Charts](obsidian://show-plugin?id=obsidian-charts) - Create charts.
-Not a lot of setup, the popup on `Insert New Chart`, and `Create Chart from Table` are pretty self-explanatory.
-I don't use this too often, but it's a nice feature to have.
-- [Omnisearch](obsidian://show-plugin?id=omnisearch) - Powered up fuzzy grepping search across files and vaults.
-Replaces core search plugin, and in-file search.
-Bind vault-search to Alt-O, runs slower than find-note search, which doesn't search inside files.
-For another powered-up search with many settings for filtering, see [Vantage](obsidian://show-plugin?id=vantage-obsidian).
 - [Obsidian Pandoc](obsidian://show-plugin?id=obsidian-pandoc) - Tool to export notes to other formats: pdf, html, ePub, docx, Latex, etc. Requires that you have `pandoc` and `pdflatex` CLI tools, which you should be able to install with your package manager of choice.
 You have to set up the export directory before you can use this plugin.
 - [Paste Image Png to Jpeg](obsidian://show-plugin?id=obsidian-paste-png-to-jpeg) - automatically rename images to indicate what file they live in for clarity, and compress images to take less space on pasting.
 - [Remember Cursor Position](obsidian://show-plugin?id=remember-cursor-position) - Does what it says on the box: remembers cursor position across files.
+I like this a lot.
 - [Scroll Offset](obsidian://show-plugin?id=obsidian-scroll-offset) - Keep some distance between your cursor and the bottom of the screen, I set to 80 px, or about 3 lines.
 If you click into the buffer space, you break the spacing for the current note.
 - [Show Current File Path](obsidian://show-plugin?id=obsidian-show-file-path) - Show the file path in the bottom ribbon in an unobtrusive way.
 - [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler) - More tools to manage tags in the core plugin right-sidebar tags pane.
-- [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes) - Reorder your footnotes, if they are out of order.
+- [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes) - A command to reorder your footnotes, if they are out of order.
 - [Trim Whitespace](obsidian://show-plugin?id=obsidian-trim-whitespace) - Automatically trim unused whitespace.
 A common feature in IDEs, nice to have it here as well, especially if you version control with git.
-- [Vault Changelog](obsidian://show-plugin?id=obsidian-vault-changelog) - Automatically generate changelog file with entries on the last N notes changed, and their time of change.
-Particularly useful if you work on a vault with others, or want to remember what files changed last.
-There's also a Recent Files plugin for something similar in the left sidebar.

 ### General medium setup
 Plugins that you may want to poke for at least 10 minutes.
-I recommend trying out each of these, as they tend to straddle the boundary of *easy to setup and use*, and *pretty useful*.
-Completr, Hotkeys for Specific Files, LanguageTool and maybe Database Folder are my favorites among these.
+I recommend trying out each of these, as they tend to straddle the boundary of *easy to setup and use*, and pretty useful.
 - [Completr](obsidian://show-plugin?id=obsidian-completr) - YAML frontmatter and LaTeX completions.
 I disable natural language completions, as I find it more often annoying than helpful.
 - [Database Folder](https://github.com/RafaelGB/obsidian-db-folder) - Create a database folder that tracks notes within a given folder, built around the Dataview plugin.
 Basically, a simplified version of the dataview plugin, with the specific use case of tracking particular folders.
 Useful for creating reference list notes, or organization tasks like tracking notes on people, journal files, etc. To make best use, think about what metadata information you would want to see in the database folder about each note.
 Then template that YAML information in your templates for that note type.
-- [Dictionary](obsidian://show-plugin?id=obsidian-dictionary-plugin) - Create a dictionary view in the right sidebar, includes a thesaurus.
-Bound to Alt-D. Supports several languages.
-- [Hotkeys for Specific Files](obsidian://show-plugin?id=obsidian-hotkeys-for-specific-files) - For your notes that you intend to regularly revisit, it may be worth binding hotkeys to them.
-Works nicely with Leader keys.
-I prefer this over starring notes.
-I bind keys for templates that I edit frequently (periodic note templates), personal-organization hub notes, and personal reference notes.
 - [LanguageTool Tracker](obsidian://show-plugin?id=obsidian-languagetool-plugin) - Integration with the [LanguageTool](https://languagetool.org/) grammar checker, nice extension for avoiding dumb grammar issues.
 I prefer this over the default spellchecker, as LanguageTool checks for spelling errors and grammar issues.
 LanguageTool has a free mode and a premium mode, the free mode is already reasonably decent.
 There's also a browser extension for LanguageTool, if you're into that.
 - [MetaEdit](obsidian://show-plugin?id=metaedit) - Edit the YAML metadata with a customizable modal window.
 Can be used to name YAML tags and enumerate their values, with a little set-up.
 Currently using this, would like to eventually try the [Metadata Menu](obsidian://show-plugin?id=metadata-menu) plugin, which appears to have similar goals and a few more options.
-- [Minimal Theme Settings](obsidian://show-plugin?id=obsidian-minimal-settings) - Set up Obsidian to look the way you want to.
-I use the Atom custom theming, enable focus mode, change headers to be of different colors, and disable image maximization.
 - [Obsidian Git](obsidian://show-plugin?id=obsidian-git) - Back up your personal vault to a remote git repository every N minutes.
 I've stopped using this in favor of the premium Sync, but it is well done.
 It may not work with sandboxed Obsidian clients.
 - [Quick Switcher++](obsidian://show-plugin?id=darlal-switcher-plus) - Replaces the Quick Switcher default plugin.
 The default command palette shows key-bindings, so the default is still preferred there.
 I bind Ctrl-S to `Symbol Mode` and Ctrl-L to `Related Items Mode`, and Ctrl-H to `Headers Mode`, and move `Search Replace` to Ctrl-R.
-- Sliding Panes (Andy Matuschak Mode) - Deprecated, but I want to highlight the `Toggle Stacked Tabs` command, which does the same.
-If you use many tabs, stacked tabs is an interesting UI; I'm still figuring out whether I like it.
-Documentation: [Stacked tabs - Obsidian Help](https://help.obsidian.md/User+interface/Stacked+tabs)..
-If you do like stacked tabs, try out Pane Relief, for more hotkeys for navigating tabs and panes and Cycle through Panes.
-- [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) - Hotkeys to replace many toggle commands in Obsidian.
-Smarter Markdown Hotkeys assumes that if your cursor is on a word or part of a word, you mean to bold/italic/whatever the whole word, not put asterisks in the mi\*\*\*\*dle of the word like this.
-I bind many of these, replacing defaults where possible.
 - [Table of Contents](obsidian://show-plugin?id=obsidian-plugin-toc) and [Dynamic Table of Contents](obsidian://show-plugin?id=obsidian-dynamic-toc) - If you want a plaintext Table of Contents inserter, go for the former.
 If you'd prefer your ToC to update dynamically render with file contents (can't copy the contents of the rendered table), there's the latter.
 The former is buggier, and tends to number incorrectly, but are easy to replace with bullet points.
 - [Tag Folder](obsidian://show-plugin?id=obsidian-tagfolder) - Alternative views on Tags.
 Warning that the Tag folder does NOT work in an obvious way, but instead represents permutations of all tags in file; that may have been unclear, see their docs.
 Tag Folder's representation of tags seems powerful, though I'm still evaluating how I'd like to use it in relation to the default tags pane.
 - [Workspaces Plus](obsidian://show-plugin?id=workspaces-plus) - enhances the default Workspaces plugin with useful UI elements and hotkeys.
 Workspaces are a good candidate for leader keys.